Ezra–Nehemiah: Summary and structure

 Nehemiah, cup-bearer to king Artaxerxes, is informed that Jerusalem remains without walls.
 He prays to God, recalling the sins of Israel and God's promise of restoration in the land.
-Artaxerxes commissions him to return to Jerusalem as governor, where he defies the opposition of Judah's enemies on all sides—Samaritans, Ammonites, Arabs and Philistines—to rebuild the walls.
-He enforces the cancellation of debts among the Jews, and rules with justice and righteousness.
+Artaxerxes commissions him to return to Jerusalem as governor, where he enforces the cancellation of debts among the Jews and rebuilds the walls while facing opposition from the governors of neighboring peoples.